WSWCWaterDataExchange/WaDE-Side-Projects/20230406 Bureau Contractors/README.md

 ***
 ### Notes:
 - Use BeautifulSoup with python to web scrape HTML info from pages.
-We are estimating
+We are estimating there are >500 projects to go through and look for contractors.
+Not all sites will list our contractors.
 - Use website + counter to load sites (ex: "https://www.usbr.gov/projects/index.php?id=" + counter_
 - No good html tags to use, just look for everything in a col-6 tag with **.next_sibling** method to extract needed info.